 BCDR also participates, on behalf of the Kingdom of Bahrain, in the working sessions of the UNCITRAL Working Groups.
 It has drafted Bahrain's official submissions to Working Group II, on Expedited Arbitration, and Working Group III, on Investor-State Dispute Settlement Reform.

 BCDR-AAA produces a biannual scholarly law journal, the BCDR International Arbitration Review, with articles and case decisions in both Arabic and English; each issue focusing on a specific topic that is current and relevant to the Arab region.
-Topics have included the recognition and enforcement of foreign arbitral awards in the Arab states of the Gulf, women's voices in international arbitration, arbitration in Egypt, international investment arbitration in the Middle East, and construction arbitration in the Middle East.
+Topics have included the recognition and enforcement of foreign arbitral awards in the Arab states of the Gulf, women's voices in international arbitration (part 1) (part 2), arbitration in Egypt, international investment arbitration in the Middle East, construction arbitration in the Middle East, and the BCDR-AAA 2017 arbitration rules.

 In addition to the Review, the BCDR-AAA has launched a series of publications honoring Arab scholars and practitioners who have promoted international arbitration and international law.